LomaxOnTheRun/Kaggle_Julia/blog/2_Adding_a_hidden_layer.md

 ![Comparison 7](/images/Julia_2_blog_7.png)

-A learning rate of 0.2 seems to be the best (0.4 is a little to chaotic), so we'll go with this for now.
+A learning rate of 0.2 seems to be the best, so we'll go with this for now.
 Don't forget, we can absolutely re-evaluate and change these at any point, and we'll probably end up doing exactly that a number of times.
 For now, we're using values we feel confident with for our hyperparameters.

 ### The complete script